briankoser/sfc-listeners-guide/episodes/0036-perception-of-inception.md

 # News
-Ben finished <i class="work-title">The Wire</i> and says it's the greatest show ever made.
+Ben finished {% workTitle "The Wire" %} and says it's the greatest show ever made.

 <div class="quote">
   <span class="quote-context is-size-6">Matt dreamed a girl that he had a crush on in first grade was mean to him on the playground, breaking his crush in real life.</span>